Westbrook school budget deficit still ‘confuses’ city officials

-WESTBROOK — Frustrated city officials left a school Finance Committee Wednesday night with confusion and concern about the actual size of the School Department’s budget deficit and how it will be remedied.
+WESTBROOK — Frustrated city officials left a school Finance Committee meeting last week with confusion and concern about the actual size of the School Department’s budget deficit and how it will be remedied.

 It was the second attempt by School Department Director of Operations Dean Flanagin and the school Finance Committee to explain the shortfall, which was revealed Feb.
 3 in a city audit.